donovanh/donovanh.github.com/codepen-dublin/index.md

 Be cool.

-By cool, we mean pleasant, accommodating and friendly.
+By this we mean pleasant, accommodating and friendly.
 The CodePen meetup is an informal event but it's important act like polite grown-ups and do our best to make this event welcoming and inclusive.

 By taking part we expect you to agree with the following code of conduct.
 We will enforce this code throughout the event.
 Any questions please do ask, either through [Twitter](https://twitter.com/frontenddublin), [phone](tel:+353863012280), [email](mailto:d@hop.ie) or in person.